TypeScript

 Supported Compilers

-When importing a TS file for the first time, ESBench will detect installed compilers by the steps:
+ESBench uses ts-directly to transform TS files, When importing a TS file for the first time, it will detect installed compiler, supports:

 ESBench only transforms TS files and does not process other types of imports.